FMCG Sales Process

 The household-products area, for example, has dropped from the sixth most profit-generating industry at the start of the century to the tenth, measured by economic profit.
 Food products fell from 21st place to 32nd.
 As a consequence, FMCG companies’ growth in TRS lagged the S&P 500 by three percentage points from 2012 to 2017.

 Lack of BI support

-The curve in technological advances has not been adopted by most FMCG firms, especially in their fmcg sales process.
-Some of the common concerns include:
+The curve in technological advances has not been adopted by most FMCG firms, especially in their FMCG sales process.
+Some common concerns include: